moewew/biblatex-ext/README.md

 customisations.

 `biblatex-ext` has an extended version `ext-<style>` for each of `biblatex`'s standard styles.
-The bundle consist of the following files
+The bundle consists of the following files

 - The base file `ext-standard.bbx`
 - The auxiliary file `ext-biblatex-aux.def`